mhindi2/GDML/README.md

 ![LHCB1](Images/LHCBVelo1.jpg) ![LHCB2](Images/LHCBVelo2.jpg) ![LHCB3](Images/LHCBVelo3.jpg)

-## Important Notes
+## Important Noticies

-#### ATTENTION WINDOWS users using FreeCAD v0.19.1

-The 3rd party python dependency `lxml` should have been installed in prebuilt versions of FreeCAD.
-It seems with FreeCAD v0.19.1 going to production this slipped through the cracks.
-RealThunder's builds (LinkStage3) have the same issue.
-Seems to only be a problem for Windows users.

-To resolve you have to install the lxml library where FreeCAD can find it see the required libraries section of this README.

-#### Regression with STEP export

-With OpenCasCade v7.5.0 and v7.5.1 as used in FreeCAD 0.19.2

-#### Problem with export of Rotations

-This issues applies to all operating systems.
-To fix a problem with export and rotations please use

-* the FreeCAD_Assembly3 release STABLE or DAILY see https://github.com/realthunder/FreeCAD_assembly3/releases

-  scroll down to Assets.

-* the GDML git branch called **link3**.
-Install it via:
-  1. Access your FreeCAD config directory (for example on Linux: `cd ~/.FreeCAD/Mod/GDML`)
-  2. `git fetch origin link3`
-  3. `git checkout link3`
-  4. Restart FreeCAD
+### FreeCAD 0.20

+Now FreeCAD 0.20 has been released.

+The Default branch is now **Main** rather than **master**.
+Users should delete the GDML workbench and reinstall via the Addon manager

+The Addon manager with FreeCAD 0.20 has the facility to select and change branches, so if you want to go back you can use this facility to select **master**

+### Use with Realthunders LinkDaily branch

-You should also see a dramatic improvement especially with LinkDaily in import times with these builds.
+* You should also see a dramatic improvement especially with LinkDaily in import times with these builds.

 #### Enhanced Rendering (on Realthunder's LinkDaily branch)
 There is also the option to use enhanced rendering which helps with complex models.
 To enable enhanced rendering in LinkDaily: